sapcc/arc/website/source/docs/api/basics.html.markdown

 The API server offers a RESTful service to Arc, a job scheduler with log collections and supervision based on heartbeat.

+## Setup

+* Postgresql

+The API Server uses a Postgres database.
+Install from Brew

+* Goose

+The Goose
+Install Goose with
+Run migration

+## Routine Scheduler

 ## Running

 Usage: `api-server [global options] command [command options] [arguments...]`